 Whereas SAD is a seasonal mental health disorder characterized by overwhelming feelings of sadness that can interfere with daily functioning and is treatable by a medical professional, the winter blues is more a state of mind often experienced during the winter months.

-Often, you can help yourself manage the winter blues by trying some simple winter self-care ideas, which I’ll share below.
+Fortunately, you can usually manage the winter blues by trying some simple winter self-care ideas, which I’ll share below.

 Although I can’t claim total victory over my own winter blues, below are some of my favorite tried and true winter self care ideas to help you get through the season.